andreaszabari/Join-Meet-Us/doc/manual-install.md

 ## Running behind NAT
 Jitsi Videobridge can run behind a NAT, provided that both required ports are routed (forwarded) to the machine that it runs on.
 By default these ports are `TCP/4443` and `UDP/10000`.

-If you do not route these two ports, Jitsi Meet will only work with video for two people, breaking upon 3 or more people trying to show video.
+If you do not route these two ports, Meet will only work with video for two people, breaking upon 3 or more people trying to show video.

 `TCP/443` is required for the webserver which can be running on another machine than the Jitsi Videobrige is running on.